Research

 Brexit and Goods Trade: A trending topic, with J. Lewis

-We estimate the effect of the Brexit process on UK-EU goods trade flows using bilateral trade data for 50 countries at the HS2 product level.
-Under a variety of ways of de-trending the data, we find that the effect of the short-term effect of shifting from EU membership trading arrangements to those of the “Trade and Cooperation Agreement” resulted in a fall in UK-EU trade of 17-18%.
-Both are robust to differences in how the model accounts for trends.
-By contrast, the longer-run effect on UK-EU trade, comparing pre-referendum with post-TCA flows, is sensitive to whether and how trends are included.
-Splitting the results by product type, we find that the effects associated with TCA implementation work via consumer goods and intermediate goods, with no significant effect on capital goods.
-Splitting by trade elasticity, we find no apparent correlation between the effect on trade and the canonical estimates of the goods level trade elasticity of Fontagné et al. (2022).
+Brexit is a striking example of a potentially new era of trade disintegration.
+We estimate its effect on UK-EU goods trade using monthly bilateral trade data for 50 countries at the HS2 product level.
+Under various de-trending approaches, we find that the shift from EU membership arrangements to the Trade and Cooperation Agreement (TCA) in January 2021 caused a 17–18\% fall in UK-EU trade.
+However, the longer-run effect, comparing pre-referendum with post-TCA trade, is sensitive to how trends are included, as estimates for the interim period between the referendum and Brexit vary substantially by trend choice.
+By product type, TCA implementation mainly reduced trade in consumer and intermediate goods, with no significant effect on capital goods.
+Further, we find no clear correlation between the trade effects and the goods-level trade elasticities reported by Fontagné et al. (2022).

 Presented at: ASSA meeting 2024*, Economics of Global Ineraction 2023*, ETSG 2024*, Midwest Trade Conference*.